tenacioustechie/DevMachineSetup/readme.md

 # A Note on HyperV

-You need to have the HyperV powershell module installed to use powershell modules to create VHDX files for dev drives.
+You need to have the HyperV powershell module installed to use powershell modules to create VHDX files for dev drives in powershell.
 And windows 11 doesn't allow you to install just the powershell modules of HyperV.
-Thus now this script uses diskpart to do this part of the script.
+Thus the scripts in this repository explicitly use diskpart to do this setup as the powershell tools for hyperV are often not installed or required or aloud by many organisations.

 ```ps1
 # Install only the PowerShell module